amstan/qoi-fpga/README.md

 Verilator will be able to adapt the functionality enough for it to be a drop in replacement for some of the reference implementation.

-Run `make VERILATED=1 test`, it will convert an image to qoi and then use the system converter to convert back (both ours and another reference .qoi).
+Run `make VERILATED=1 test_encode`, it will convert an image to qoi and then use the system converter to convert back (both ours and another reference .qoi).
 The md5sums of the resulting png files should match (it should mean all pixels survived being encoded), the md5sums of the .qoi files should also match if it's a full featured encoder.

+Run `make VERILATED=1 test_decode` for a similar test but for decoding.

 ## LiteX